Dr Fiona Allen

 Fiona Allen received her PhD from the School of Fine Art, History of Art and Cultural Studies at the University of Leeds in January 2016.
 During this time, she was also co-editor of the journal parallax.
 Her current research and teaching interests include contemporary art and its relationship to design and architecture, critical theory and the history of photography.
 Before joining the staff at Exeter, Fiona contributed to taught programmes in the School of Design, again at the University of Leeds, and Sotheby's Institute of Art, London.

-I have presented my research at a range of institutions, including Birkbeck, University of London, Roma Tre University and Concordia University, Montreal.
-I have also published work in Art & the Public Sphere, Journal of Curatorial Studies and Architecture Beyond Europe.
+My work has been published in a range of journals and edited collections, including the Oxford Art Journal, Architecture beyond Europe, Art & the Public Sphere, the Journal of Curatorial Studies and Understanding Marxism, Understanding Modernism (Bloomsbury, 2021).
 In 2015, I guest edited a special issue of the journal parallax.
 The issue explored the material and philosophical resonances of the term 'concrete' and their implications for contemporary art-architecture practices.

-After completing my PhD I worked for 18 months on a research project with colleagues from the Department of History of Art and Archaeology at SOAS (Dr Joanna Wolfarth) and The Asia Projector (Annie Jael Kwan).
-Taking its lead from films such as Anocha Suwichakornpong’s By The Time it Gets Dark and La France est notre patrie by Rithy Panh, the project explored the ways in which colonial film and photographic archives have been rearticulated within contemporary Southeast Asian visual culture.
-The outcome was a two-day conference and film programme which attracted speakers and delegates from across Europe, Southeast Asia and North America.
-My colleagues and I are currently guest editing a special issue of Southeast of Now based on the event.
-It is scheduled to be published in October 2019.
+After completing my PhD I worked for 18 months on a project with colleagues from the Department of History of Art and Archaeology at SOAS (Annie Jael Kwan and Joanna Wolfarth).
+Taking its lead from films such as La France est notre patrie (dir.
+Rithy Panh, 2015) and By The Time it Gets Dark (dir.
+Anocha Suwichakornpong, 2016), the project explored the ways in which colonial film and photographic archives have been rearticulated in contemporary Southeast Asian visual culture.
+The outcome was a two-day conference and film programme.
+My colleagues and I subsequently guest edited an issue of Southeast of Now based on the event, which was published in October 2019.

 - AHV1005 - Inside the Museum